Harry Warner: Warner Bros. Pictures, Inc.

 The studio discovered a trained German Shepherd named Rin Tin Tin in 1923.
 The canine made his starring debut in Where the North Begins, a film about an abandoned pup who is raised by wolves and befriends a fur trapper.
 According to a biographer, Jack Warner's initial doubts about the project were quelled when he met Rin Tin Tin, "who seemed to display more intelligence than some of the Warner comics."
 The trained dog proved to be the studio's most important commercial asset until the introduction of sound.
 Prolific screenwriter Darryl F. Zanuck produced several scripts for Rin Tin Tin vehicles and, during one year, wrote more than half of the studio's features.
 Between 1928 and 1933, Zanuck was the studio's executive producer, a position whose responsibilities included the day-to-day production of films; while Warner's younger brother Jack and Zanuck were able to develop a close friendship, Warner never really accepted Zanuck as a friend.

 After establishing Warner Bros., the studio had unfortunately overdrawn $1 million (the amount which Warner had borrowed from Flint) and Warner decided to pay off the debt by expanding the studio's operations further.
 In the process, Warner acquired forty theaters in Pennsylvania.
-In 1924, Warner Bros. producee two more successful films, The Marriage Circle and Beau Brummell.
+In 1924, Warner Bros. produced two more successful films, The Marriage Circle and Beau Brummell.
 In 1924, after Rapf left the studio to accept an offer at MGM, Ernst Lubitsch, the successful director of The Marriage Circle, was also given the title of head producer; Lubitsch added additional success to the studio's profits.
 The film Beau Brummel also made John Barrymore a top star at the studio as well.
 Although the studio now had success, the brothers were still unable to compete with The Big Three (Paramount, Universal, and First National).